nateglims/SENG5831/labs/lab2/report.md

 a.
 Graph Pm, Pr and T t hat was recorded while executing the trajectory.
 Be sure to graph the entire trajectory.
 “While” means to record while executing but you don’t need to graph in real­time.
 You can do a screen dump of the data, then cut and paste into a file or send to a file.
 Use Excel or Open Office or whatever is your favorite/easiest graphing app to generate the plots.
 b.
 Execute the same trajectory described above, except run your PD controller at a "slow" rate and at a "very slow" rate while graphing the same variables.
 Discuss the results.
 c.
 Explain the observed behavior.

+Data was gathered by doing "cat PORT > file.txt" and running the convert.py script to export it to CSV, then graphed in libre.
+Note that the dead times are missing because of how printing data, delays, and motor execution worked out.

+The fast rate can be seen in fast_rate_interpolator.png.
+There is some overshoot.
+This was hard to determine visually or with debug output.
+In retrospect, the ideal gains above are probably not critically dampened.

+The slow rate can be seen in 2hz_interopolator.png.
+The motor cannot make it past the initial 90 degree turn.
+The dampening in oscillation seen toward the end is me holding the encoder with my hand to dampen it.
+It hurt.
+Would not recommend.